caduandrade/mapchart_flutter/README.md

 Sets a color for each property value in GeoJSON.
 If a color is not set, the default color is used.

 ##### Mapping the property key

-Only properties with a mapped key are loaded.

 ```dart
     MapChartDataSource dataSource =